Malayan Security Service: Problems faced by the MSS

 The service faced a shortage of qualified staff throughout the Emergency.
-For example, the authorized establishment for LSOs was 11 in Malaya and 7 in Singapore, but at the peak of the its strength, there were only 6 and 3 LSOs respectively.
+For example, the authorized establishment for LSOs was 11 in Malaya and 7 in Singapore, but at the peak of its strength, there were only 6 and 3 LSOs respectively.
 In addition, of the 9 LSOs, only one, Ian S. Wylie of Selangor, could speak Chinese (more specifically the Cantonese dialect).
 This impeded the MSS from gathering information about the Malayan Communist Party which was predominantly Chinese in membership.
 The MSS also severely lacked assistant LSOs, enquiry staff, and translators.

 All this was much to the concern of Lieutenant Colonel Dalley who wrote to the Governor Sir Edward Gent in March 1947 and stated the MSS was short of thirteen European officers.
 In his letter, he also stated “I wish to state now, that M.S.S. is unable to perform its [sic] duties under these conditions.
 No matter how willing their service, no matter how hard they work, the officers now in the M.S.S. are unable to cover all the ground that needs to be covered.”
 In addition to this, Dalley also approached the two Commissioners of Police in Malaya “to supply suitable staff for Malaya Security Service from their strength to bring M.S.S up to establishment”, but was rejected.
 In reality, both the MSS and the police forces of Malaya and Singapore were short-staffed following the end of the war.
 This phenomenon was to remain up until the service’s dissolution in August 1948.